albertojulian/speaker-verification/README.md

 # Speaker Verification
-Implementation of Google's Speaker Verification for Android: enrollment based on "OK Google" repetition
+Implementation of Google's Speaker Verification for Android: enrollment based on "OK Google" repetition.

 This repository implements Android Speaker Verification paper: [GE2E loss](https://arxiv.org/abs/1710.10467).

 [Here is a Video of presentation and demo](https://www.youtube.com/watch?v=sSPnZogKkd8)

+A main point of this system is being able to verify a speaker without having to re-train the system.
+This is achieved due to the following features:
+- the system trained with a big number of speakers creates a **speaker embedding space**
+- an enrollment process (described later) defines embeddings for a new speaker

+The "Transfer Learning" system leverages on the **speaker embedding space** to characterize a new speaker The embedding of the new speaker is used to condition the Synthesizer, so that the mel-spectrograms at the end are modified with the new speaker's features

 There is a SpeakerEncoder.yaml configuration file with the parameters of the different stages, which is loaded as a python dictionary.